 From time to time since 2008, the export credit facility has been further amended to cover certain additional Airbus A330 and A320 family aircraft and an ECA capital markets transaction in relation to three A330 aircraft.
 The maximum size of the facility was increased to \$1.6 billion.
 The terms of the lending commitment in the export credit facility are such that the export credit agencies only approve funding for aircraft that are due for delivery on a six-months rolling basis and have no obligation to fund deliveries beyond that period.
+No additional new aircraft are expected to be financed in this 2008 facility.

-As of December 31, 2011, eight A330 aircraft and ten A320 family under this facility have been delivered from the manufacturer, excluding the ECA capital markets aircraft.
-We had \$865.2 million of loans outstanding under this facility as of December 31, 2011.
+As of December 31, 2012, seven A330 aircraft and 10 A320 family under this 2008 facility have been delivered from the manufacturer.
+We had \$722.5 million of loans outstanding under this facility as of December 31, 2012.